RMTariant/OCT_MC/README.md

 ===Path notes===
 -Added the p parameters that was missing in both the matlab script and c code.
--Change from an time input to a number of photons input
+-Change from an time input to a number of photons input -Photon path length is now by medium
+-Flat noise is now added to OCT image.
+-OCT process script is now updated